Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 • Protects the decedent’s estate assets.
 A prompt probate process helps preserve the estate assets.
 These include bank accounts, financial accounts, real estate, and other decedent’s property that could be damaged, stolen, or depreciated.

 • Prevents unauthorized claims.
-Regardless of how long do you have to file probate after death, a delay in doing so could eventually lead to unauthorized claims on the estate.
+Regardless of how much time you have to file probate after death, a delay in doing so could eventually lead to unauthorized claims on the estate.
 By opening the estate relatively soon, you’ll prevent such issues.

 • Ensures timely distribution of the deceased’s bequest.
 In some situations, the deceased surviving spouse and other family members might depend on their expected inheritance to secure their financial stability.
 Delaying probate usually means delaying access to those funds.